Invertex/BinaryFilePatcher/README.md

 <h2>Command line usage:</h2>
 BinaryFilePatcher.exe somefile.dll "42 4F 4F 42 53" "42 55 54 54 53" false
+<br/><br/>

-Argument 1: Target file.
+Argument 1: Target file.<br/>
-Argument 2: HEX pattern to look for.
+Argument 2: HEX pattern to look for.<br/>
-Argument 3: HEX pattern to replace with.
+Argument 3: HEX pattern to replace with.<br/>
-Argument 4 (optional): If set to true, all matching instances of the pattern will be replaced, instead of just the first.
+Argument 4 (optional): If set to true, all matching instances of the pattern will be replaced, instead of just the first.<br/>